Sponsored by: Community You Can Believe In

 It is something we at Beth El take very seriously.
 As a large synagogue, we are able to offer many opportunities to meet people, make friends, get involved, give back.

 Our Music and Arts program is unparalleled; few synagogues nationwide offer this level of professionalism.
 Our Men’s Club, Women’s Network and Chai Society keep you busy learning, doing, laughing and, of course, eating.
 Our kids are discovering Jewish essentials by exploring, celebrating, having fun and giving back.
-Under 40?
-NextGen is a way to be social together.

 Check out the links below, connect with the liaison, and become part of our Community You Can Believe In.